MicrosoftDocs/sdk-api/sdk-api-src/content/udpmib/ns-udpmib-_mib_udp6row_owner_module.md

 Type: <b>LARGE_INTEGER</b>

 A <a href="https://msdn.microsoft.com/f77cdf86-0f97-4a89-b565-95b46fa7d65b">SYSTEMTIME</a> structure that indicates when the context bind operation that created this endpoint occurred.

+### -field SpecificPortBind

+Type: <b>int</b>

+A value that indicates if a specific port was specified in the last context bind operation.

 ### -field OwningModuleInfo